reddcarp/bmi_calculator/README.md

 ## Using the app

-1. Download "Expo Go" app on your iPhone.
+1. Download the "Expo Go" app on your iPhone.
 2. Clone the repository.
 3. Install Expo CLI.
    `npm install --global expo-cli`